-- A maximum of 8 command descriptors may be used. - Only one STORE\VALUE may be used, and it must be the first descriptor in a descriptor block. - If the packet dataLength is not zero, one OUTPUT\MORE-Immediate must be used, followed by zero to five OUTPUT\MORE's, followed by one OUTPUT\LAST. - If the packet dataLength is zero, one OUTPUT\LAST-Immediate must be used.
+- A maximum of 8 command descriptors may be used. - Only one STORE_VALUE may be used, and it must be the first descriptor in a descriptor block. - If the packet dataLength is not zero, one OUTPUT_MORE-Immediate must be used, followed by zero to five OUTPUT_MORE's, followed by one OUTPUT_LAST. - If the packet dataLength is zero, one OUTPUT_LAST-Immediate must be used. - If no packet is to be sent during a cycle, one OUTPUT_LAST with reqCount=0 must be used and shall not be preceeded by any other OUTPUT descriptor.

-The isochronous packet header must be specified using a \-Immediate command.
-The OUTPUT\LAST\ command must have a branch control value of 2'b11.
+The isochronous packet header must be specified using a -Immediate command.
+The OUTPUT_LAST command must have a branch control value of 2'b11.
 All other commands must have a branch control value of 2'b00.
-Within a descriptor block the sum of all descriptors' reqCount values must be four or more.
-This is the minimum number of bytes needed to describe an isochronous packet header.
 Depending on the aggregate number of bytes being transmitted for one descriptor block, hardware may assist with padding.
 If the sum of all reqCounts modulo 4 is 0, then padding is not necessary.
 If the sum of all reqCounts module 4 is not 0, then hardware will insert padding up to a quadlet boundary.

-To indicate the end of the context program, all IT DMA context programs must use an OUTPUT\LAST or OUTPUT\LAST-Immediate command with a branch (b) value of 2'b11 (branch always) and a Z value of 0 to indicate the end of the program.
+To indicate the end of the context program, all IT DMA context programs must use an OUTPUT_LAST or OUTPUT_LAST-Immediate command with a branch (b) value of 2'b11 (branch always) and a Z value of 0 to indicate the end of the program.
 A program which ends can be appended to while the DMA runs, even if the DMA has already reached the last descriptor.